DenissenStefan/takserver-mgmt/README.md

 This script is meant to create data packages on the TAKserver for initial configuration of connected devices.

 # Usage
-Copy the script to the `/opt/tak/certs` folder on the takserver (ensure you have execute permissions on the script).
+Copy the scripts to the `/opt/tak/certs` folder on the takserver (ensure you have execute permissions on the script).
 Edit the `users.csv` per example with at the end a blank line.
 Run the script by entering `.\BulkUsers.sh` in the terminal.

 # Changelog: